-Primarily, individuals are using texting and video calls to connect with close ones in new ways.
+Primarily, individuals used texting and video calls to connect with close ones in new ways.
 Snap’s fun games and augmented reality (AR) filters set the platform apart from other social platforms.

-But it’s not just the direct lines of communication between people that are realizing a boost in engagement.
+But it’s not just the direct lines of communication between people that boost engagement.

-Snap details the changes in behavior they have observed recently.
-In addition to more direct communication between friends, people are increasingly using the platform as a way to:
+Snap detailed the changes in behavior they observed amid the pandemic.
+In addition to more direct communication between friends, people increasingly used the platform as a way to:

-- Use its new “Here for you” mental health tools
+- Use its “Here for you” mental health tools

 - Watch snapchat shows